 When it comes to cutting operations, one should focus on the cutting tool and the tool holder too.
 The tool holder is almost equally as important as it is the contact point between the cutting which makes it a crucial component for the integrity of the machine’s spindle overall performance.
 There are different mounting styles or standards that differ in regard to their interface.
 Depending on whether you need to perform high-speed operations or heavy duty machining, different tool holder types might be suitable for you.
 In this article, we will introduce you to the basics of tool holders as well as their most common interfaces such as HSK, VDI, and BT.

 The collet pocket faces different collet nuts and is the area where the collet insert is fixed.
 There are various magnetic tool holders around the cutting tool (machine tool), so it can be kept in one place intact, while many other processing tools can achieve maximum clearance from small to large.
 The most commonly used chuck-type magnetic tool holder in woodworking is the HSK tool holder.
 It consists of 3 main parts: the tool holder, the chuck, and the chuck nut.
 For ISO, SK, and BT tool holders, the fixed knob is the fourth part.

-The function and application of the tool holder are different from those with open coolant flowing through the flange or openly supplied by the parts.
+The function and application of the magnetic tool holder are different from those with open coolant flowing through the flange or openly supplied by the parts.
 Such models, brands, and brands (CAT, BT, HSK, etc.) are the best examples of this example.
 Each application has a different purpose, and has the ability to be interchanged to adapt to small to large changes in size, and has the largest gap.
 It is important to understand that each tool holder manufactured is tailored to its specific purpose.